Tax Information for 2023 Coverage

-If you or anyone in your household enrolled in a Qualified Health Plan (QHP) through Access Health CT in 2022, you will be getting a form in the mail by the first week of February 2023 called Form 1095-A with information about your insurance coverage.
-You will receive a 1095A form even if you did not receive financial help (premium tax credit).
+If you or anyone in your household enrolled in a Qualified Health Plan (QHP) through Access Health CT in 2023, you will receive Form 1095-A in the mail by January 31, 2024 with information about your insurance coverage.
+You will receive Form 1095-A even if you did not receive financial help (Advance Premium Tax Credits (APTCs)).

-See below to download our Frequently Asked Questions and a sample of Form 1095-A.
+See the table below to download our Frequently Asked Questions and a sample Form 1095-A.

-Note: If you enrolled in a Catastrophic health plan in 2022, you will not receive Form 1095-A. Form 1095-A is only sent to individuals who bought qualified health plans through Access Health CT at the Bronze, Silver, Gold, and Platinum levels.
+Note: If you enrolled in a Catastrophic health plan in 2023, you will not receive Form 1095-A. Form 1095-A is only sent to individuals who enrolled in Qualified Health Plans through Access Health CT at the Bronze, Silver, Gold, and Platinum levels.

-You will receive a Form 1095-A if you had qualified coverage through Access Health CT.
-If someone in your household had HUSKY (Medicaid or the Children’s Health Insurance Plan (CHIP)) coverage in 2022, they can request a form called a Form 1095-B from the Connecticut Department of Social Services.
+You will receive a Form 1095-A if you or someone in your household had qualifying coverage through Access Health CT.
+If someone in your household had HUSKY Health (Medicaid or the Children’s Health Insurance Plan (CHIP)) coverage in 2023, they can request a form called a Form 1095-B from the Connecticut Department of Social Services (DSS).
 You should expect a Form 1095-C if you had coverage through your employer or through Medicare.
 If you have questions, please contact your employer or the Centers for Medicare and Medicaid Services (CMS).

-NOTE: The IRS Form 1095-B is NO LONGER REQUIRED by federal law when preparing federal tax returns and it will not be mailed out this year automatically.
-However, DSS is required to make IRS Form 1095-B available upon request and consumers who need a copy of the form can request it in one of the following ways:
+NOTE: The IRS Form 1095-B is NO LONGER REQUIRED by federal law when preparing federal income tax returns and it will not be mailed to you automatically.
+However, DSS is required to make IRS Form 1095-B available upon request and consumers who need a copy of the Form can request it in one of the following ways:

 - Online: portal.ct.gov/ctdss1095B